gbordyugov/toofrops/README.md

 ```

 (preferrably in a fresh Python 3.7 virtual environment) will produce
-`predictions.png` that shows the predicted masks for the five pictures
+the file `predictions.png` that shows the predicted masks for the five
-without labels.
-In addition, the trained model is saved as `model.tf`
+pictures without labels.
+In addition, the trained model is saved as
-Judging by the the training data only (see the remark below on the
+`model.tf` Judging by the the training data only (see the paragraph
-absence of the validation/test data), an accuracy of nearly 91% is
+below about model evaluation using cross-validation), an accuracy of
-achieved.
+nearly 91% is achieved.

 I am also including
 [predictions-reference.png](predictions-reference.png) such that you
 can see the results without having to run the whole training/inference
 pipeline.

-## Performance evalution of the model
+## Validation and performance evalution of the model

 Running